peteseta/physics-ia/main.typ

 Frequency $f$ of the non-fundamental harmonic with the highest amplitude (Hz)
 - Measured by recording the frequency $f_n$ of the $n$th harmonic that has the highest amplitude through FFT (Fast Fourier Transform) analysis, where $n=2...10$.
-- This DV was chosen because the highest intensity harmonic has a significant impact on the quality/timbre of sound related as it is the most harmonic that is most audible.
+- This DV was chosen because the highest intensity harmonic—the harmonic that is most audible—has a significant impact on the quality/timbre of sound.

+*Controlled Variables*
 #figure(
   kind: table,
   caption: "Controlled Variables",